 Boxing can be one of the most effective forms of cardiovascular exercise.
 As a high impact form of training—it offers substantial calorie burning benefits while improving stamina and endurance.

-FightCamp is an at-home interactive boxing gym experience that provides access to hundreds of online, on-demand classes.
-As the leader in at-home boxing workouts—it uses equipment and personalized online training courses with skilled experts to help you get in shape quickly.
+FightCamp is an at-home interactive boxing and kickboxing gym experience that provides access to online and on-demand classes.
+As the leader in at-home boxing workouts—it uses equipment and personalized online training courses with skilled experts to help teach you the proper forms of boxing and kickboxing.

 Boxing Workouts For Beginners w/ Punching (Heavy) Bag